 The EIA’s EAGLE (Exemplary Achievement in Government Leadership and Enrichment) Awards Program recognizes members for excellence in risk management.
 By recognizing professional contributions and achievements, the EIA promotes an atmosphere to encourage members to strive for excellence and innovation.

 The EIA EAGLE Award Program has three (3) primary purposes:

 The EIA EAGLE Award Program was created to recognize an EIA member or its affiliated agency for the development, management, and/or implementation of an innovative idea, approach, or program that enhances the goals and purposes of risk management within the public sector.

 Candidates will submit an application for recognition.
-All applications will be evaluated by the EAGLE Awards Committee.
-The EAGLE Awards Committee members are not eligible to recommend or suggest any individual or agency for recognition while they are serving on the Committee.
+All applications will be evaluated by the Member Services Committee.
+The Member Services Committee members are not eligible to recommend or suggest any individual or agency for recognition while they are serving on the Committee.
 The EIA’s Risk Assessment Tool may also be used to determine candidates for recognition.

 Applications for awards will be accepted from November 1 through May 1.
-The Awards Committee will convene thereafter to review the applications and make selections.
+The Member Services Committee will convene thereafter to review the applications and make selections.
 Additional meetings may be necessary to finalize the determination for recognition.

 The EIA will attempt to recognize at least one member per year in each category, however, it is not required that recognition be given in every category every year.
 At the Committee’s discretion, they may determine that multiple members should be recognized in a particular category.
 It is anticipated that awards be announced and presented at the EIA’s October Board meeting.
 A presentation to the member’s governing board will be scheduled as soon as practical thereafter.